HomeBlogOpenShift vs Kubernetes: Key Differences for Enterprise Container Management

 This knowledge helps them understand:

-• How quickly teams can adopt containers
+• How quickly can teams adopt containers?

-• Which level of engineers’ expertise and involvement is required to maintain clusters
+• Which level of engineers’ expertise and involvement is required to maintain clusters?

 Kubernetes in a Nutshell